kaitlyn-rice/sudukuSolver/README.md

 # cs145-project2

-My Name: Please edit this.
+My Name: Marina Broach, Kaitlyn Rice

-About This Project: Please edit this.
+About This Project: A sudoku game solver and validator.